Private Multi-Task Learning: Formulation and Applications to Federated Learning: PMTL: Private Multi-Task Learning

 Let $\sigma$ chosen as we set in Theorem \ref{th:2}.
 Take $T=\mathcal{O}\left(\frac{m}{\lambda d\gamma^2}\right)$, the right hand side is bounded by

 \end{theorem}

-We provide a formal statement and full proof of Theorem~\ref{th:3} in Appendix~\ref{appen:nonconv}.
-The upper bound in \eqref{eq:th3result1} consists of two parts: error induced by the gradient descent algorithm and error induced by the Gaussian Mechanism.
-When $\sigma=0$, Algorithm \ref{alg:1} recovers a non-private mean-regularized multi-task learning solver. \begin{corollary} When $\sigma=0$, Algorithm \ref{alg:1} with $(L+\lambda)$-smooth and nonconvex $f_k$ satisfies \end{corollary}
+We provide formal statement and proof of Theorem~\ref{th:3} in Appendix~\ref{appen:nonconv}.
+The upper bound in Equation \ref{eq:th3result1} consists of two parts: error induced by the gradient descent algorithm and error induced by the Gaussian Mechanism.
+When $\sigma=0$, Algorithm \ref{alg:1} recovers a non-private MR-MTL solver. \begin{corollary} When $\sigma=0$, Algorithm \ref{alg:1} with $(L+\lambda)$-smooth and nonconvex $f_k$ satisfies \end{corollary}

 By Theorem \ref{th:2}, given fixed $\epsilon$, $\sigma^2$ grows linearly with respect to $T$.
 Hence, given the same privacy guarantee, larger noise is required if the algorithm is run for more communication rounds.
 Note that in Theorem \ref{th:3}, the upper bound consists of $\mathcal{O}(\frac{1}{m\epsilon^2})$, which means when there are more tasks, the upper bound becomes smaller while the privacy parameter remains the same.
 On the other hand, Theorem \ref{th:3} also shows a privacy-utility tradeoff using our Algorithm \ref{alg:1}: the upper bound grows inversely proportional to the privacy parameter $\epsilon$.
 We also provide a convergence analysis of Algorithm \ref{alg:1} with strongly-convex losses in Theorem~\ref{th:4} below (formal statement and proof in Appendix~\ref{appen:convex}).